-While Tokyo offers an extensive range of bars, lounges, and neon-lit clubs with free-flowing spirits and drinks, nothing beats the down to earth feel and local vibe at Shinjuku Golden Gai bars, where suited businessmen and working-class people join each other for drinks over grilled skewers.
-It’s one of those rare places in Tokyo you definitely must visit.
-A collection of tiny drinking dens, some of which features off-key karaoke where you can sing your lungs out while enjoying a few drinks, Shinjuku Golden Gai is a district of quirky and eccentric bars, like strangely themed-bars and little hole-in-the-wall bars that can only accommodate four to five guests.
+While Tokyo offers an extensive range of bars, lounges, and neon-lit clubs with free-flowing spirits and drinks, nothing beats the down-to-earth feel and local vibe at Shinjuku Golden Gai bars, where suited salarymen and working-class folks join each other for drinks over grilled skewers of meat and veggies.
+It’s one of those rare, really authentic places you must visit during your stay in Japan.

-While most of these bars only accept regular customers, you can still try walking in with a polite smile on your face, and if you’re lucky you might just get in.
-And because most of the bars are small, it gives off an intimate vibe, and who knows, the next stranger might become your friend.
-Don’t know where to start?
-Here are six of the best Golden Gai bars where you can eat and drink the night away.
+Many of the bars in Tokyo's Golden Gai only accept regular customers, meaning that they might refuse out-of-town guests.
+You can still try walking into a random bar with a polite smile on your face though, and if you’re lucky you might just get a seat.
+Because most of the bars are small, they give off an intimate vibe, and who knows, the next stranger might become your friend.

 6 Best Golden Gai Bars

-Here are some recommended bars in Golden Gai to kick off an evening in Shinjuku!
+Here are some highly recommended bars in Golden Gai to kick off an evening in Shinjuku!

 - Bar Darling